FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R14

-Let's now see how to initialize a repo
+Let's now see how to initialize a repo.

 ..
 L14